SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 Follow these steps to configure your POS for integration with SEQR:

-1. Add API parameters
+1. Implement the required methods
 2. Register POS with SEQR
 3. Assign SEQR id
 4. Add SEQR as payment in your POS
 5. Verify your integration
 6. Go live!

-## Add API parameters
+## Implement the required methods

 The methods required in a basic integration are: